ES-Renesas/HelloWorld_TFLM_EKRA6M4/README.md

 ## Running the program

 - Clone/download this repository
-- Open e<sub>2</sub> studio
+- Open e<sup>2</sup> studio
--Choose a directory as a workplace and Launch
+- Choose a directory as a workplace and Launch
 - Import Existing Project
 - In root directory, browse to where you saved the cloned/downloaded repository and select the repository(folder)
  - The project will be automatically ticked, press Finish